sindresorhus/get-gravatar/readme.md

 Type: `string`

-Identifier for which to get the Gravatar image.
+The identifier for which to get the Gravatar image.

 This will typically be an email matching a Gravatar profile, but can technically be any string.